BSidesPDX/CTF-2019/web/100-signedsealed/solution/README.md

 # Solution

-You could do all of this via the API (especially since it has an "accidentally" exposed swagger doc) or just by using the frontend.
+You could do all of this via the API or just by using the frontend.

 ## Register/Login